Ralim/IronOS/Documentation/Flashing/TS80(P).md

 # TS80 / TS80P

-This is completely safe, but if it goes wrong just put the `.hex` file from the official website ([TS80](https://www.minidso.com/forum.php?mod=viewthread&tid=868&extra=page%3D1)/[TS80P](https://www.minidso.com/forum.php?mod=viewthread&tid=4070&extra=page%3D1) onto the unit and you're back to the old firmware.
+This is completely safe, but if it goes wrong just put the corresponding `.hex` file from [the official website](https://e-design.com.cn/en/NewsDetail/4203645.html) onto the unit and you're back to the old firmware.
 Downloads for the `.hex` files to flash are available on the [releases page.](https://github.com/Ralim/IronOS/releases) The file you want is called TS80.zip or TS80P.zip.
 Inside the zip file (make sure to extract the file before flashing with it) will be a file called `TS80_{Language-Code}.hex`/`TS80P_{Language-Code}.hex`.

 Officially the bootloader on the devices only works under Windows (use the built-in File Explorer, as alternative file managers or copy handlers like Teracopy will fail).
 However, users have reported that it does work under Mac, and can be made to work under Linux _sometimes_.
 Details over on the [wiki page](https://github.com/Ralim/TS80/wiki/Upgrading-Firmware).